Washington race riot of 1919: 1st night, Saturday, July 19

 The mob spotted Ralls walking with his wife and began beating them.
 The couple broke free and bolted home, shots ringing out behind them.
 The mob tried to break in, but Ralls’ neighbors and friends rallied to his defense — a return fusillade scattered the mob and wounded a sailor.
 Servicemen fired back as black residents locked their doors and prepared to defend their homes. [p.
 73].

 The mob continued attacks on several African Americans and also an African-American family home.
-Black Americans were “dragged from cars” by the veterans and beaten, and throughout all of this, there was little attention brought to the police The violence continued to grow into Sunday.
+Black Americans were "dragged from cars" by the veterans and beaten, and throughout all of this, there was little attention brought to the police The violence continued to grow into Sunday.

-2nd night, July 20
+2nd night, Sunday, July 20

-The white mob only grew more violent the next night.
-The group of veterans were emboldened to enact more violence considering the halfhearted effort of prevention from the police.
-The dean of students at Howard University, Carter Woodson, hid in the shadows in order to avoid confrontation.
-He recalled that others were not so lucky and stated, “They had caught a negro and deliberately held him as one would a beef for slaughter, and when they had conveniently adjusted him for lynching, they shot him.
-I heard him groaning in his struggle as I hurried away as fast as I could without running, expecting every moment to be lynched myself.”
-Beatings were also held in front of the Washington Post as well as the White House with rarely any consequences being issued for the white attackers.
-Because of this second night and the lack of police/military intervention, the black community opted to find protection themselves.
-They purchased guns and ammunition in order to ensure some source of safeguard.
+The white mob was even more violent the next night.
+A group of veterans were emboldened to commit more violent acts because of the halfhearted efforts by the police.
+The dean of students at Howard University, Carter Woodson, hid in the shadows to avoid confrontation.
+He recalled that others were not so lucky and stated, "They had caught a negro and deliberately held him as one would a beef for slaughter, and when they had conveniently adjusted him for lynching, they shot him.
+I heard him groaning in his struggle as I hurried away as fast as I could without running, expecting every moment to be lynched myself."
+Beatings were also held in front of the Washington Post as well as the White House with rarely any consequences for the white attackers.
+Because of this second night and the lack of police/military intervention, many in the black community opted to protect themselves.
+They purchased guns and ammunition in hopes of safety.

-In response to the second night, The Washington Post ended up releasing a headline “Mobilization for Tonight” that called for all servicemen to commune on Pennsylvania Avenue around 9:00pm.
-Some white cavalry and marines were brought in but it was unclear whether these new troops would be “fighting the mob or joining it.”.
+In response to the violence of the second night, The Washington Post released a headline "Mobilization for Tonight" that called for all servicemen to commune on Pennsylvania Avenue around 9:00pm.
+Some white cavalry and marines were brought in, but it was unclear whether these new troops would be "fighting the mob or joining it."
+The local chapter of the NAACP later called for the newspaper to be charged with inciting a riot.